Elevate your enterprise data technology and strategy at Transform 2021.

-Docker CEO Scott Johnson began laying out the details of this approach in March.
+Docker CEO Scott Johnston began laying out the details of this approach in March.

 “At Docker, we view our mission as helping developers bring their ideas to life by conquering the complexities of application development,” he wrote in a blog post.
 “In conquering these complexities, we believe that developers shouldn’t have to trade off freedom of choice for simplicity, agility, or portability.”

 Containers and microservices

 Docker was once considered one of Silicon Valley’s hottest startups.
 In 2010, a French developer named Solomon Hykes created an open source project called dotCloud, which grew into a concept that helped dramatically simplify the creation of containers and microservices for developing web-based applications.